Updated 2024

 Soil Requirement

 Apricots seem well adapted to soils of around pH 6–8.
-The species is fairly tolerant of alkaline conditions but is very sensitive to high salt levels in the soil. apricot info are as below .
+The species is fairly tolerant of alkaline conditions but is very sensitive to high salt levels in the soil. apricot info is as below.

 Apricot harvest